 Thin Line Tip #3: Monitor your movement.
 When doing lunge or squat exercises make sure your hips, knees and feet are aligned.
 Mind your back; make sure there is no flexion or extension.
-Keep your shoulders down and back opposed to forward or up.
+Keep your shoulders down and back instead of forward or up.

 Thin Line Tip #5: Go your own pace.
 Don't try to keep up with the guy that's been doing this for 10 or more years.
 Always remember that they started at the same place.
 That is how many people hurt themselves.
 Focus on yourself, focus on your own goals, and if you keep up the hard work, soon you will be the person the people look at when they work out.